Bathrooms

 Keeping the footprint of your bathroom means that you can’t make any huge changes like moving walls to make the room bigger.
 Instead think of other cosmetic ways to make the bathroom feel larger, like using a lighter paint color and using larger mirrors.
 There’s really a lot of changes you can make without changing the infrastructure of your bathroom.

 Doing it yourself instead of hiring out the project will save you a lot of money.
 Even if you don’t have the experience to handle the whole remodel yourself, consider doing what you can and hiring out what you can’t do.
-Acting as your own contractor will also help lower costs.
-Over the past nineteen years, DIYing lots of projects has saved us thousands of dollars and even led us to where we are today with no mortgage.
+Acting as your contractor will also help lower costs.
+Over the past nineteen years, DIYing lots of projects such as this Restoration Hardware dupe vanity, has saved us thousands of dollars and even led us to where we are today with no mortgage.

 Install a Prefabricated Shower